One of the biggest struggles for cat owners is finding a bowl that their feline will drink from.

 There's no shortage of reasons why your cat may not be drinking out of their bowl, but what can you do about it?
 In addition to fixing the issues mentioned above, you might have to test several water bowls for your cat to see which they like best.
 If your cat refuses to drink still water out of a tradition bowl, there are a number of fountain water bowls you can try.

 We know that finding a solution that will ensure your cat drinks enough is stressful, but if you persevere we know you'll find it!
-Unfortunately, your cat's lack of water consumption could be a medical issue.
-Hopefully it's just a water bowl preference, but if your cat is showing signs of dehydration, seek professional help for your fur baby.
+Unfortunately, your cat's lack of water consumption could be related to health issues.
+Hopefully, it's just a water bowl preference, but if your cat is showing signs of dehydration, seek professional help for your fur baby.

 If your cat is picky about their water, be on the lookout for dehydration symptoms such as sunken eyes, dry mouth, and an elevated heart rate.
 It's one thing for your cat to be picky about dry food versus wet food, but water preference can be a tricky problem to solve.